micado-scale/docs/user_documentation/rst/deployment.rst

 Deployment
 **********

-As stated in the above section, to use MiCADO, you need to deploy the MiCADO services on a (separate) virtual machine, called MiCADO master.
-We recommend doing the installation remotely i.e. to download the Ansible playbook on your local machine and run the deployment on an empty virtual machine dedicated for this purpose on your preferred cloud.
+To deploy MiCADO you need a (separate) virtual machine, called MiCADO master.
+There are two ways of deployment:

+* remote: download the Ansible playbook on your local machine, configure the MiCADO master as target machine and run the playbook to perform the deployment remotely.
+* local: login to the MiCADO master, download the Ansible playbook, configure the localhost as target machine and run the playbook to perform the deployment locally.

+We recommend to perform the installation remotely as all your configuration files are preserved on your machine, i.e. it is easier to repeat the deployment if needed.

 Prerequisites
 =============

+For the MiCADO master:

+* Ubuntu 16.04

+For the host where the Ansible playbook is executed (differs depending on local or remote):

-Git & Ansible 2.4 or greater are needed on your (local) machine to run the Ansible playbook.
+* Ansible 2.4 or greater

-**The version of Ansible in the Ubuntu 16.04 APT repository is outdated and insufficient**
+* Git

 Ansible
 -------

+Note: Ansible in the Ubuntu 16.04 APT repository is outdated and insufficient (at the time of writing this document)

-Install Ansible on Ubuntu 16.04.
+To install Ansible on Ubuntu 16.04, use these commands:

 ::

    sudo apt-get update